For example: if you organization is 700 people, and all are expected to submit timesheets, what % of people actually end up doing it on time?

 Thank you Christopher.
 This helps tremendously.

-I'm moving the thread in the CA Clarity PPM Community.
+I'm moving the thread in the Clarity PPM Community.

 Thanks ChrisYardin for your attention.